-Ganglioneuroma is a tumor of the peripheral nervous system.
+Ganglioneuroma is a tumor of the autonomic nervous system.

-Ganglioneuromas usually occur in people ages 10 to 40.
+Ganglioneuromas usually occur in people over 10 years of age.
 They grow slowly, and may release certain chemicals or hormones.

 There are no known risk factors.
 However, the tumors may be associated with some genetic problems, such as neurofibromatosis type 1.

-A ganglioneuroma usually causes no symptoms, and is only discovered when being examined or treated for another condition.
+A ganglioneuroma usually causes no symptoms.
+The tumor is only discovered when a person is examined or treated for another condition.

-Symptoms depend on the location of the tumor and the type of chemicals released.
+Symptoms depend on the location of the tumor and the type of chemicals it releases.

 If the tumor is in the chest area (mediastinum), symptoms may include: